appsmithorg/appsmith-docs/website/docs/advanced-concepts/access-control/granular-access-control/roles.md

 ##### Groups

 When the create permission is enabled for groups, a user can create a new group.
-This also automatically enables permission to view, edit, delete, invite, or remove a user from an existing group.

 ##### Roles

 With create permission enabled for roles, a user can create a new role.
-This also automatically enables permission to view, edit, delete, the existing roles.

 #### Edit